 Museums in Cusco Peru

-There are many history museums in Cusco, so you'll have to choose what's most important to you to see, or stay for at least a week!
+There are many historical museums in Cusco, so you'll have to choose what's most important to you to see, or stay for at least a week!
 Here are a few that stood out to me.
-All were walkable to from our hotel in Cusco.
+All were walkable from our hotel in Cusco.

 See the Living History Presentation

 Be sure to check out the living history presentation at Calle Loreto in the Cultural Center of Cusco.
 You’ll experience the history and culture of Peru in a way that mere books can’t teach.

 Being able to see and hear the history in front of me was so fun and interactive.
 This is especially a great idea for families since it is so educational.
 (TIP: This is another Alpaca or Llama photo opp!)

 Because of Cusco’s high altitude, it is a unique chance to experience the night sky.